mui/toolpad/docs/data/toolpad/studio/getting-started/support.md

 ### Discord

-Toolpad Studio is also present on Discord, you can connect with other Toolpad Studio users and get help from the community.
-To join, simply click on this [Discord server](https://mui.com/r/discord/) and follow the instructions.
+Toolpad Studio is also present on Discord, where you can connect with other users and get help from the community.
+To join, head to the [MUI Discord server](https://mui.com/r/discord/) and follow the instructions provided.
 Looking forward to seeing you there!

 :::warning
-Please note that there is a single Discord server for all MUI products and you should post in the "toolpad‑studio" channel.
+Please note that Toolpad's community is part of the larger MUI Discord server—look for the "toolpad-studio" channel once you're in.
 :::